Appointment of Mentors

 The Mentor will be receiving work on a regular basis from the student, either through attachments to email (recommended) or through fax or postal mail.
 You may comment on work submitted by e-mail and attach a copy to the essay if you wish.
 If postal mail is chosen by the student, please inform them that they must enclose a stamped self-addressed envelope with their mailing so that their corrected work may be returned.

 It is extremely important that all corrected, finished work (excluding drafts) such as essays, papers, dissertations etc. is kept safely.
-The University recommends that the Mentor keep a copy of all corrected work wherever possible.
+The Western Orthodox Academy recommends that the Mentor keep a copy of all corrected work wherever possible.
 This is necessary firstly as a safeguard against loss or damage to the student’s copy, and secondly because such material is often vital evidence in the event that any dispute or complaint is raised regarding the programme.

 At the end of the programme, the Mentor is responsible for collating ALL finished and assessed work from the student that has been completed during the programme.
 They then write a short report on the quality of this work, and make a recommendation as to whether the candidate has met the standards for the award of the degree or not.
-The Mentor must then forward this portfolio of work with their report to the University.
+The Mentor must then forward this portfolio of work with their report to the Western Orthodox Academy.

-Once received, a panel consisting of members of the Regents of the University will consider the Mentor’s report and the portfolio of work undertaken in a process of ratification that ensures University-wide quality standards (and those of appropriate validating bodies where applicable) are upheld.
+Once received, a panel consisting of members of the Regents of the Western Orthodox University will consider the Mentor’s report and the portfolio of work undertaken in a process of ratification that ensures University-wide quality standards (and those of appropriate validating bodies where applicable) are upheld.
 If they are satisfied that the standard has been met, they will recommend to the University that the award be made.
 If they are not so satisfied they may refer the work back to the Mentor and the student with comments and recommendations so that the standard may be met.

 Vacations and similar absences